petros-d/docs/docs/kubernetespodoperator.md

     Copy this output.

-3. Send the output from Step 2 to Astronomer and specify the Cluster that you are configuring.
-From here, an Astronomer representative will add your secret to the Cluster.
+3. Send the output from Step 2 and the name of the Cluster that you are configuring to your Astronomer representative.
+From here, your Astronomer representative will add your secret to the Cluster.

-### Option 2: Let Astronomer Create a Kubernetes Secret
+#### Option 2: Let Astronomer Create a Kubernetes Secret

-Instead of creating a Kubernetes secret yourself, send Astronomer the following credentials:
+Instead of creating a Kubernetes secret yourself, you can send Astronomer the following credentials:

 - Astronomer Cluster
 - Docker username